Skip to main content

 In 1987 a small group of individuals worked with the former Oamaru Borough Council (since amalgamation, the Waitaki District Council) to obtain funding for a feasibility study into the redevelopment of Oamaru's Harbour and Tyne Streets which unfortunately by the 1980s had seen time and 'progress' take its toll.

-Following the recommendations of the Arthur Young Feasibility Study the Oamaru Whitestone Civic Trust was established as a charitable trust.
-Eight buildings including the Loan and Mercantile Building, Neill's Store, Andersons's Store, Sumpter's Store, Meek's Store, Exchange Chambers, Sumpter's Exchange and Criterion Hotel were purchased from Wrightsons Properties with a grant from the Alexander McMillan Trust.
+Following the recommendations of the Arthur Young Feasibility Study the Oamaru Whitestone Civic Trust was Founded as a charitable trust to preserve this important part of the country's history.
+Eight buildings costing $80,000 where purchased off what is now PGG Wrightson's with a grant from the Alexander McMillan Trust.

 This product has been added to your cart